tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agentic-protoreflect-apis.md

 back.
 There's no need for trial-and-error.

 As we're combining these APIs into new ones that operate on higher abstraction layers, agents also get these new powers almost for free.
-For example, we now supports a new pair of APIs for `Discovery` and `Instrumentation`.
+For example, an agent can understand that Grafana Fleet Management now supports a new pair of APIs for `Discovery` and `Instrumentation`.
 These allow onboarding services for telemetry using a slick and shiny UI in the [Instrumentation Hub](https://grafana.com/blog/instrumentation-hub-a-guided-scalable-way-to-roll-out-your-observability-coverage-without-losing-control/).
-I'm proud of that UI jazz, for hand-holding new users but you know what?
+I'm proud of that UI jazz for hand-holding new users but you know what?
 Now, anyone can also tell Claude 'look here, run discovery and instrument X/Y/Z' and call it a day.

 ### So what?

-I think this is an interesting lightweight alternative to MCPs.
-While MCP can be more descriptive for complex usage patterns or multi-step actions, for tighter APIs this approach requires no special infrastructure or MCP server to maintain, and no need to write new tool definitions since the agent can discover what's available on demand.
+I think this is an interesting lightweight alternative to MCP.
+While MCP can be more descriptive for complex usage patterns or multi-step actions, for tighter APIs this approach requires no special infrastructure or MCP server to maintain since the agent can discover what's available on demand.
 Pair it with the authentication you're likely already using, and you're off to a good start.

 This also works really well with ConnectRPC's approach of Protobuf + HTTP/JSON compatibility.
-After agents sketch out the endpoints, they don't need gRPC tooling, they can construct payloads and use curl for all subsequent calls.
+After agents sketch out the endpoints they don't need gRPC tooling, they can construct payloads and use curl for all subsequent calls.

 Finally, it's a natural pairing with "always-on" agents.
 Say you have an agent that's running for weeks, and then you deploy a new version of the API.
-Using this paradigm the effort can automatically adapt without having to be interrupted of its current workflows.
+Using this paradigm the agent can automatically adapt without being interrupted.

 ### Interested?
 Try it out!